Cannistra94/PetPredict/README.md

 5. Define and extract PET-parameters for each patient (such as Tumor to brain Ratio), according to the experimental settings and insert information in the second column of the csv file in a column called 'Target'.
 See 'Sample_Data' directory for examples on how to prepare steps 2-3-4-5.
 6. These target PET parameters will be binarized according to the given threshold (input to be inserted as input for the python script)
 7. Install all the required libraries for the analysis as listed in folder 'Environment_Setup'
-8. Download run_analysis.py from this repository and place it in project directory
+8. Download run_analysis.py from this repository and place it in the project directory
-9. If you wish to apply Transfer Learning technique, download and move to project directory all the file contained in 'Transfer Learning' folder.

 Usage run_analysis.py